 Even with these changes in discourse and opportunity the categories of intervention I identify above seem to me to have remained constant.
 By reviewing experience in relation to these categories I hope to focus on the underlying philosophy of intervention rather than the nuts and bolts of individual therapies.
-Writing the posts may change my thinking but I imagine I’ll argue for a primarily sensory-based approach in the early years with non-directive and visual support.
+Writing the posts may change my thinking but I imagine I’ll argue for a primarily sensory-based approach in the early years with non-directive therapeutic support.
 Throwing everything at your child, as I did when Dylan was first diagnosed, is exhausting and helps no one.
 I’ll suggest that some interventions may be useful but are better left until later.
 Part of the trick, I think, is assessing a child’s readiness for a particular intervention.
 Leach is not entirely useless; some of the regular stages of child development may still be relevant and recognising these, and being ready to respond with an appropriate intervention, can be important.

 The Worm of Self

 Something else which I will reflect on in upcoming posts is unexpected outcomes.
 I don’t think the various activities and trials I embarked on after Dylan’s diagnosis made any real difference to him during that time, but those years helped me to understand and become close to him in a way I might not have otherwise.
 Looking back, the early years were crucial to my development; I was the one who had to change so that I could understand Dylan’s world and re-think my parenting.
 In this way, the significance of early intervention may lie in the difference it makes to parents rather than to children: the ‘worm’ which parents are urged to be quick to catch may perhaps be found within themselves.